sbweaver/100-days-of-code/log.md

 **Thoughts**: Not sure how this is going to work yet or what I'm going to do, but I'm getting things mapped out - this could be really fun.
 Had been wanting to look at Sara Souieden's blogs and info for a while.
 She has great stuff.
 Looking forward to working through some of that.

 **Link(s) to work**:

+### Day 46: February 24, 2018

+**Today's Progress**: Learning about SVGs from Sara Souieden (and Chris Coyier)

+**Thoughts**: SVGs are pretty fun - why didn't I do this earlier... oh well. now I can.
+Everyone else in my family is watching Harmon Quest on the Raspberry Pi (our amplifier died :( )... wish I could get into gaming and DnD but getting into SVGs is more fun...
+Harmon Quest is pretty dang funny, though.
+Symbols are really neat.
+I'm excited to play with them.

+**Link(s) to work**: I'm too introverted right now - maybe later...